 The music industry can be a tricky place to break in to – with some aspiring artists working their whole lives trying to break into the music scene.
 That said, it can be one of the most rewarding professions when they do.

-And if you’ve always dreamt of following in the footsteps of Mozart or Louis Armstrong, perhaps it’s time to take the leap and focus on turning your passion for making music into a full-time career.
+And if you’ve always dreamt of following in the footsteps of Mozart or Louis Armstrong, perhaps it’s time to take the leap and focus on turning your passion into a full-time career in music.

 Follow this guide to becoming a musician and find out what it takes to getting one step closer to your dream job.